andynguyencoding/lidar_robotcar/README.md

 ### 1. Data Collection
 After assembling the car, put it into data collection mode and drive it manually to gather training data.
 Press button "A" on your joystick (button may vary by model) to stop data collection.
 The collected data will be saved as CSV files with lidar readings and corresponding steering commands.

-### 2. Data Visualization and Cleaning
+### 2. Data Visualization and Processing

-## Using the Visualizer
+## Using the Advanced GUI Visualizer

-The visualizer.py program provides an interactive way to view and analyze lidar data with multiple configuration options.
+The visualizer.py program provides a comprehensive interactive GUI for viewing, analyzing, and processing lidar data with extensive configuration and processing options.

 ### Starting the Visualizer